IzaacMammadov/docs.urbit.org/content/courses/hoon-school/C-azimuth.md

   online they are persistent.
 They are also free to spin up.

-In total there are 2¹²⁸ addressable points, of which the vast majority are available as unclaimed “comet space.”
+In total there are 2¹²⁸ addressable points, of which the vast majority are available as unclaimed "comet space".

 #### Naming

 Urbit uses a system of mnemonic syllables to uniquely identify each address point.
-These mnemonic names, called “`patp`s” after their Hoon representation `@p`, occur in a set of 256 suffixes (such as “zod”) and 256 prefixes (such as “lit”).
+These mnemonic names, called "`patp`s" after their Hoon representation `@p`, occur in a set of 256 suffixes (such as "zod") and 256 prefixes (such as "lit").
 They were selected to be memorable and pronounceable but not meaningful.

 | Number | Prefix | Suffix |